oliver-zehentleitner/python-simplemachinesforum/README.md

 If you report a bug, try first the latest release via [download](https://github.com/bithon/python-simplemachinesforum/releases) or with `pip install simplemachinesforum --upgrade`.
 If the issue still exists, provide the error trace, OS and python version and explain how to reproduce the error.
 A demo script is appreciated.

+## Contributing
+`python-simplemachinesforum` is an open source project which welcomes contributions which can be anything from simple documentation fixes to new features.
+To contribute, fork the project on [GitHub](https://github.com/bithon/python-simplemachinesforum) and send a pull request.